spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/index.md

     API resource that `kubectl` supports is also supported by Spinnaker.
 This is an improvement over the original Kubernetes provider in Spinnaker.

-### Kubernetes role (RBAC)
+### Optional: Configure Kubernetes roles (RBAC)

-If you're using Kubernetes [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/){:target="\_blank"}
+If your Kubernetes cluster supports [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/){:target="\_blank"}
-for access control, here's the minimal set of permissions Spinnaker needs.
-The exact set of permissions might differ based on Kubernetes version.
+and you want to restrict permissions granted to your Spinnaker account, you will need to follow the below instructions.

 The following YAML creates the correct `ClusterRole`, `ClusterRoleBinding`, and `ServiceAccount`.
 If you limit Spinnaker to operating on an explicit list of namespaces (using the `namespaces` option), you need to use `Role` & `RoleBinding` instead of `ClusterRole` and `ClusterRoleBinding`, and apply the `Role` and `RoleBinding` to each namespace Spinnaker manages.
 You can read about the difference between `ClusterRole` and `Role` [here](https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding){:target="\_blank"}.